augustogiavedoni/not/README.md

 ## Important!

 Please, have in mind that this is an ongoing project and it may be subject to changes.
 Even bugs may be present that I'm not aware of.
-If you have ideas or suggestions, please do not hesitate to submit a PR or even to contact me.
+If you have ideas or suggestions, please do not hesitate to check the [Discussions](https://github.com/augiavedoni/not/discussions) section.